sidhantmathur/rpg-marketplace-strapi/docs/ARCHITECTURE_LEARNINGS.md

 10. **Test builds locally** - If it doesn't build locally, it won't deploy
 11. **Environment variables are critical** - Missing variables cause silent failures
 12. **Retry logic saves deployments** - Add resilience for production environments
+13. **Environment-specific databases matter** - Dev and prod can point to different databases
+14. **Empty production databases are common** - Always verify production DB has data and correct schema

 ---